 You can also use the search bar in User Profiles to try to find additional relevant authors.

-The My Profile button allows authors to track when and where their articles, opinions, research publications, etc. are cited.
-It should appear in upper lefthand corner of your browser, unless your window is very small.
+The My Profile button allows authors to track when and where their articles, opinions, research publications, etc., are cited.
+It should appear in the upper left-hand corner of your browser, unless your window is very small.
 In that case, click Menu > My Profile.

 If you have published scholarly articles or books, you can create a profile and monitor your own publications in Google Scholar, for example, this article on voter redistricting that appeared in an academic political science journal.